-We recently sat down with Tapfuma Chibaya, an Equity Research Analyst at Chevy Chase Trust, to learn more about his background and what he enjoys most about his career.
+We recently sat down with Tapfuma Chibaya, a Portfolio Manager and Thematic Research Analyst at Chevy Chase Trust, to learn more about his background and what he enjoys most about his career.

 Give us a brief rundown of a typical day for you at Chevy Chase Trust.